sajari/sdk-react/README.md

 ***Component** refers to a Sajari Component unless specified otherwise.*

 Components are the easiest way to get functionality from the SDK.
-We recommend using them over the lower level API-Components unless you need the granularity.
-If you have a use case that isn't covered by a Component you can make an [issue](https://github.com/sajari/sajari-react/issues).
+We recommend using them over the lower level `api-components` unless you need the granularity.
+If you have a use case that isn't covered by a Component then make an [issue](https://github.com/sajari/sajari-react/issues).

 ### Body